marwinsteiner/alm_notes/lecture2_notes.md

 Look at the two problem sets in the slides -- especially at the quuestions with the strange font at the bottom.

+What is the cornerstone of modern Portfolio Theory, or Markowitz's approach?

+The cornerstone of Modern Portfolio Theory is diversification to optimize risk-adjusted returns.
+Harry Markowitz's key insight was that combining assets with different risk and return profiles can reduce overall portfolio risk without sacrificing expected return.
+Essentially, the construction of portfolios that maximize expected return for a given level of risk.